-Switch up lighting when throwing a more festive party, adding warmer bulbs or creative lighting projects to your outdoor entertaining area.
+Switch up lighting when throwing a more festive party, adding warmer bulbs or creative lighting projects to your fall outdoor entertaining area.
 Throw some candles into a natural centerpiece for a focal point as guests dine and gather.

 Extend the Indoors into Your Outdoor Space

 A porch or patio is often a genius way to open up your indoor space, extending the hosting and living area to the outdoors.
 Doing so may entail finding ways to transition items and furnishing from the inside to the outside.
 On the whole, outdoor furniture differs from the indoor variety, as it must stand up against the elements.
 So, it’s all about adding bits of comfort and softness to make this tradition more seamless.